vivocha/bot-sdk/README.md

 2. create a `BotAgentManager` instance;
 3. register the `BotAgent`s defined in step 1) to the `BotAgentManager`, through the `registerAgent(key, botAgent)` method, where `key` (string) is the choosen bot engine (e.g, `DialogflowV2`, `Watson`, etc...) and `agent` is a `BotAgent` instance;
 4. run the `BotAgentManager` service through its `listen()` method, it exposes a Web API;
 5. call the Web API endpoints to send messages to the bot agents in a uniform way.
 The manager forwards the message to the right registered `BotAgent` thanks to the `engine.type` message property, used as `key` in step 3).
-The API is fully described by its Swagger specification, available at `http://<BotAgentManager-Host>:<port>/swagger.json`.
+The API is fully described by its OpenAPI 3.0 specification, available at `http://<BotAgentManager-Host>:<port>/openapi.json`.

 ---